No products in the cart.

 Sponsors Benefits

-Your support of this project will be recognized at the relevant orphanage, your name listed as a sponsor on The Paros Foundation website and in appropriate press related to this important project.
-The Paros Foundation stands ready to help you arrange a visit to the care facility when you are in Armenia.
+Your donation to sponsor the Computers for Kids project will be recognized by the school, children’s center or orphanage on their website and in their printed materials, and your name will be listed as a sponsor on the Paros Foundation website and in appropriate press related to this important project.
+The Paros Foundation will happily arrange a visit to the school, children’s center or orphanage when you are in Armenia.

 Anonymous User